 Please note: The single component holiday arrangements we offer and make for you do not constitute a “package” and accordingly, the Package Travel and Linked Travel Arrangements Regulations 2018 do not apply to them.

-We can help you book ski lessons using our “tried and tested” ski and board schools.
-Booking lessons is a time-consuming process for our team, so in return for our service, we ask that you also book your ski pass and ski/board hire packs through us.
-Once booked, lessons are non always refundable from our suppliers.
+Ski & Board LessonsIf you need ski and board lessons we ask that you also book your ski pass and ski/board hire packs through us, so we can align everything for you in resort.
+We use “tried and tested” ski and board schools and booking lessons is a time-consuming process for our team, so in return we ask that you also book your ski pass and ski/board hire packs through us.
+Once booked, lessons are not always refundable from our suppliers.
 Please appreciate that we cannot always guarantee a morning lesson, (especially in busy periods), so you may be allocated an afternoon slot instead.

 At Alpine Elements we cannot guarantee snow, but it is our mission to endeavour to get all guests skiing whatever the weather.
 All our resorts are chosen for their reliable snow records and high altitude status, and most of our resorts have the benefit of access to glaciers which ensure snow almost all year round.
 Snow conditions can change dramatically overnight, so if conditions are exceptionally poor then we will do our best to change you to another resort, and this will be done at the last minute.

 Furthermore, when you book an Alpine Elements holiday then we will arrange for transport* to another ski area with more than 20% of the runs open if the lift company and ski school decide you are not able to ride or ski the area or resort in which you are staying.
 Transport will be arranged to a local resort where skiing/riding is deemed better than in your own resort, and which is less than 2.5 hour drive away.
 This will be subject to the destination resort terms of business and their local ski conditions.